deadcode/My-Notes/Tech/CS/Programming Languages/Rust/09 - Custom Type Struct.md

 println!("my_car1: Year = {}, Owner = {}", my_car1.year, my_car1.owner); // Error: borrow of moved value: `my_car1.owner`
 ```
 ## Initializers
-New `struct` variables can be initialized from existing variables values by coping using the double dot `..` notation.
+New `struct` variables can be initialized from existing struct variables values by copying using the double dot `..` notation.
 The source of values is put after the `..` in the initializer and has to be the last element of the initializer.
 ```rust
 #[derive(Debug)]
 struct Car { // Type defined with struct keyword